Internal Bra Mesh Lawsuit

 ADM, human

-MTF Biologics FDA warning 2021, elevated complication rate
+MTF Biologics FDA safety communication in 2021 concerning elevated complication rates

 These are just the brands our lawyers are tracking now.
 If your mesh brand does not appear on this list, you may still have a viable internal bra lawsuit.
 An attorney can review your records and advise you on whether your specific product and injuries qualify.